Practice Development for Medical Expert Witnesses

 Conceptually and visually, Law and Medicine intersect nicely in this logo

-If you have a logo for your clinical practice, and want one for your forensic practice, then consider making them referential.
-There are similarities but they aren’t identical.
+If you have a logo for your clinical practice, and want one for your forensic practice, then consider making them referential but not identical.
+Case in point:

 A logomaker service advises this is a "healthcare logo."
 That's why logomaker sites are dangerous.
 They think you are a plant.